-INSTRUCTIONS: HOW TO COMPLETE THE FORMS TO ASK THE COURT TO APPOINT A GUARDIAN AND CONSERVATOR OF AN ADULT or a person at least 17.5 years old to become effective at age 18
+INSTRUCTIONS: COMPLETE THE FORMS TO ASK THE COURT TO APPOINT A PERMANENT GUARDIAN FOR AN ADULT or a person at least 17.5 years old to become effective at age 18

 NOTE: This process, from time of filing to the signing of the court order, may take at least two months.
-If there is an urgent situation that requires the actions of a Guardian/Conservator in less than that amount of time OR the guardian/conservator will only be needed for a period of 6 months or less, see the Self-Service Center packet for "TEMPORARY ORDERS" for Guardianship/Conservatorship.
-Refer to the checklist in that packet to help determine whether you need to file for Temporary Orders only, or in addition to "permanent" appointment of more than 6 months.
+If there is an urgent situation that requires the actions of a Guardian in less than that amount of time OR guardianship will only be needed for a period of 6 months or less, see the Self-Service Center packet for "TEMPORARY ORDERS" for Guardianship/Conservatorship.
+Refer to the checklist in that packet to help determine whether you need to file for Temporary Orders only, or in addition to these papers for a "permanent" appointment of more than 6 months.

-BE SURE YOU NEED TO ASK THE COURT TO APPOINT A GUARDIAN AND CONSERVATOR, AND NOT JUST ONE OR THE OTHER.
+BE SURE YOU ONLY NEED TO ASK THE COURT TO APPOINT A GUARDIAN ONLY AND NOT A CONSERVATOR ALSO (or instead).
 If you are not sure, see the "Checklist" at the beginning of the "Forms" packet.
 Note that the Self-Service Center has separate packets to request appointment of a guardian, a conservator, or both a guardian and conservator.

-The person you say needs a guardian and conservator may be referred to as:
+The person you say needs a guardian may be referred to by any of the following terms in the court forms or instructions:

-- "the ward", "the proposed ward", "the incapacitated person", - "the person to be protected" or "the person needing protection".
+- "the ward", "the proposed ward", or "the proposed protected person", - "the person to be protected" or "the person needing protection", - "the person needing a guardian".